 Code Reason

+IE.EOF End-of-file encountered

+An end-of-file gap was recognized on the cassette tape.
+This code is returned if an EOF gap is encountered during a read, or if the cassette is physically removed during an I/O operation.

+IE.EOT End-of-tape encountered

+While reading or writing, clear trailer at end-of-tape (EOT) was encountered.
+Unlike magtape, writing beyond EOT is not permitted on cassettes.
+This condition is always sensed on a write before it would be sensed on a read of the same section of tape.
+If IE.EOT is returned during a write, the cassette head has encountered EOT before finishing the writing of the last block.
+It is recommended that the user entirely rewrite the block on another cassette.

 IE.IFC Illegal function

 A function code was specified in an I/O request that is illegal for cassette.

-IE.OFL Device off-line
+IE.OFL Device off line

-The physical device unit associated with the LUN specified in the QIO directive was not on-line.
+The physical device unit associated with the LUN specified in the QIO directive was not on line.
 When the system was booted, a device check indicated that this physical device unit was not in the configuration.

 IE.SPC Illegal address space

 The buffer specified for a read or write request was partially or totally outside the address space of the issuing task.
-Alternately, a byte count of zero was specified on a transfer.
+Alternatively, a byte count of 0 was specified on a transfer.

 IE.VER Nonrecoverable error

 This code is returned when a block check error occurs (see Section 9.6.5).
-The cyclic redundancy check (CRC), a two-byte value located at the end of each block, is a checksum that is tested during all read operations to ensure that data is read correctly.
+The cyclic redundancy check (CRC), a 2-byte value located at the end of each block, is a checksum that is tested during all read operations to ensure that data is read correctly.
 This is returned if a read request did not specify exactly the number of bytes of data in the record on tape.
 If a nonrecoverable error is returned, the user may attempt recovery by spacing backward one block and retrying the read operation.

 IE.WLK Write-locked device

 The task attempted to write on a cassette unit that was physically write-locked.
 This code may be returned after an IO.WLB, IO.WVB, or IO.EOF function.